 Denver Learning Community

-These are the questions (and others like them) that lie at the foundation of the mission of the church.
-But like many of the most important things, they tend to get crowded out by the “tyranny of the urgent.”
-Without thoughtful attention to these underlying questions, we might find our mission drifting and our effectiveness waning.
+These questions and others like them lie at the foundation of the church’s mission.
+Yet the tyrannical “urgent” tends to crowd them out.
+However, without thoughtful attention to these underlying questions, we can find our mission drifts and our effectiveness wanes.

-That’s where the Learning Community comes in.
-It is an intentional time to withdraw from the normal rhythms of life and ministry to focus on the important underlying foundation.
-Over the course of three sessions, you will learn from recognized thought leaders, visit with practitioners on the leading edge of this movement, and wrestle with your own practical plan for implementing these learnings in your own church community.
-And perhaps most significantly, you will do all of this while rubbing shoulders with others who are wrestling with the same issues in the same city/region.
+It is an intentional time to withdraw from normal rhythms to focus on the foundation of what our churches are all about.
+Over the course of three sessions, you will learn from thought leaders, visit practitioners on the leading edge of this movement, and develop your own practical plan for implementing what you learn in your own church community.
+And—perhaps most significantly—you will do this alongside others in the Denver area who are wrestling with the same issues and questions.

-The cost to participate in the Learning Community is $2300 per church.
+The cost to participate in the Learning Community is $2700 per church (or $3600 for one extra participant).
 If this cost is prohibitive, we also offer payment plans and provide scholarships for qualified churches.
-The last thing we want is for money to be the barrier to your participation!
-Just talk to us before you register and we’ll explore what the best option would be for your situation.
+The last thing we want is for money to be the barrier to your participation.
+Just talk to us before you register and we’ll help discern the best option for your situation.

 Brandon Addison & Neil Long

 City Network Leaders – Denver